The free-for-all in Syria will make your head spin

 It started out as an uprising against President Bashar al-Assad, but now it's a free-for-all.

-The Kurdish YPG and its allies are fighting them.
-Rebel groups, such as the Free Syrian Army and the Syrian Democratic Forces, are fighting them.
+The Kurds -- including the YPG -- had been among the most effective fighters against ISIS.
+Rebel groups, such as the Free Syrian Army, are fighting the regime.
 And there are also competing Islamist groups like Jabhat Fateh al Sham.

 Russia supports Assad and is fighting ISIS.
-The US is fighting ISIS but it's also bombed Syrian military targets in retaliation for a chemical attack on civilians.
+The US is also fighting ISIS, but not to support Assad -- it has bombed Syrian military targets in retaliation for a chemical attack on civilians.

 Confused?
 That's why we figured it'd be easier if we just drew you a picture.